trans-travel/trans-travel/jp.md

 ## Air Travel

- * Travel into/out-of UK will require tickets and documents to match, including gender.
+ * Travel into/out-of Japan will require tickets and documents to match, including gender.
  * In some cases, body scanners are used to screen passengers.
 It is unknown if these scanners are problematic for trans people.